 Let's be honest: life is stressful and difficult.
 Because your work, kids, and everyday life in general can lead to feeling overwhelmed, every once in awhile it's important to just reset and go on a nice vacation.

 Feeling the heat a bit too much on some sunny California days?
-You're not alone; in fact, you're historically in tune with Francis Crocker, whose "folly" can give you one of the coolest Palm Springs experiences.
+You're not alone; in fact, you're historically in tune with Francis Crocker, whose "folly" can give you one of the coolest Palm Springs vacation rentals experiences.

 Back in 1935, electrical engineer Francis Crocker thought the snow-capped Mount San Jacinto peak looked pretty inviting in comparison to the midday heat of the desert.
 At an elevation of 10,834 feet and the highest point of the San Jacinto Mountains, his desire to "go up there where it's nice and cool" began germinating into his plans for a tramway running up the steep Chino Canyon cliffs.

-Looking to gear up and geek out this summer?
+Stay in one of our Palm Springs vacation rentals and gear up and geek out this summer?
 Here's your chance--Comic Con is coming to Palm Springs August 25th-27th at the Palm Springs Convention Center!

 If you don't think the desert is any place for a comic book convention, think again--the first one was put on in San Diego in 1970 by a group of comic book enthusiasts and science fiction fans.
 San Diego’s Golden State Comic-Minicon,as it was called, attracted just 100 attendees.

-Looking for great indoor experiences and day trips to take during your Palm Springs vacation this summer or fall?
+Looking for great indoor experiences and day trips to take during your Palm Springs vacation rentals stay this summer or fall?
 Palm Springs Art Museum has some great new exhibits coming up, plus so much more to offer!
 Displayed throughout the museum's 150,000 square foot space, you'll find extensive collections of famous artists, including Picasso, Chagall, Warhol, and more.
 The museum also features two sculpture gardens, a cafe, and a museum store with unique gifts and trinkets to memorialize your visit.